bgriffiniv/hackerrank/README.md

-# hackerrank
+# Hacker Rank
-my solutions for Hacker Rank challenges and the utility functions that helped
+My solutions for Hacker Rank challenges and the utility functions that helped.